gavv/MiniSAPListener/README.md

     $ ./saplisten -v

-Invoke shell command for every new or updated announcement:
+Invoke a shell command for every created, modified, or removed session:

     $ ./saplisten -c ./test_command.sh

-Custom address and port:
+Use custom address and port:

     $ ./saplisten -v -a 224.2.127.254 -p 9875